ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

 This second visualization will answer the above question, and also which candies I ate.

-So the visualization will show each day, and within each day it will show the time period that I had candy, and an image of the candy will designate what kind of candy, and how many at that time period.
+This visualization will show each day, and within each day it will show the time period that I had candy, and an image of the candy will designate what kind of candy, and how many at that time period.